roman-milk/roman-milk.github.io/pet-training-a-journey-2-submission.md

+===

- ****** Pet Training: A Journey 2 Submission ****** bysilkstockingslover© "Did I give you permission to quit?
+"Did I give you permission to quit?
 Get back to licking, you dumb fucking slut," Zandi's ordered, her tone hinting at her obvious disdain for such disobedience.

  As more of her juices leaked out of her, Breanne quickly returned to licking Zandi's foot which was now raised higher so she could lick the bottom of the younger girl's foot.